alinauricaru/grocery/README.md

 # grocery
-This project managies products in a grocery
+This project manages products in a grocery